aqadir360/client_issue/README.md

 2. Add row to import_types table mapping key to company_id
 3. Add key to ImportFactory class mapping
 4. Import will now be available for scheduling in the Admin
+5. An import_schedule row is required for the import to run

 ### Manually Run Import
 php artisan dcp:do-import key